sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 Type information for `$page.data` is provided by `App.PageData`.

-## Shared vs server
+## Universal vs server

 As we've seen, there are two types of `load` function:

-* `+page.js` and `+layout.js` files export `load` functions that are _shared_ between server and browser
+* `+page.js` and `+layout.js` files export _universal_ `load` functions that run both on the server and in the browser
-* `+page.server.js` and `+layout.server.js` files export `load` functions that are _server-only_
+* `+page.server.js` and `+layout.server.js` files export _server_ `load` functions that only run server-side

 Conceptually, they're the same thing, but there are some important differences to be aware of.

 ### Input

-Both shared and server-only `load` functions have access to properties describing the request (`params`, `route` and `url`) and various functions (`depends`, `fetch` and `parent`).
+Both universal and server `load` functions have access to properties describing the request (`params`, `route` and `url`) and various functions (`depends`, `fetch` and `parent`).
 These are described in the following sections.

-Server-only `load` functions are called with a `ServerLoadEvent`, which inherits `clientAddress`, `cookies`, `locals`, `platform` and `request` from `RequestEvent`.
+Server `load` functions are called with a `ServerLoadEvent`, which inherits `clientAddress`, `cookies`, `locals`, `platform` and `request` from `RequestEvent`.

-Shared `load` functions are called with a `LoadEvent`, which has a `data` property.
-If you have `load` functions in both `+page.js` and `+page.server.js` (or `+layout.js` and `+layout.server.js`), the return value of the server-only `load` function is the `data` property of the shared `load` function's argument.
+Universal `load` functions are called with a `LoadEvent`, which has a `data` property.
+If you have `load` functions in both `+page.js` and `+page.server.js` (or `+layout.js` and `+layout.server.js`), the return value of the server `load` function is the `data` property of the universal `load` function's argument.

 ### Output

-A shared `load` function can return an object containing any values, including things like custom classes and component constructors.
+A universal `load` function can return an object containing any values, including things like custom classes and component constructors.

-A server-only `load` function must return data that can be serialized with [devalue](https://github.com/rich-harris/devalue) — anything that can be represented as JSON plus things like `BigInt`, `Date`, `Map`, `Set` and `RegExp`, or repeated/cyclical references — so that it can be transported over the network.
+A server `load` function must return data that can be serialized with [devalue](https://github.com/rich-harris/devalue) — anything that can be represented as JSON plus things like `BigInt`, `Date`, `Map`, `Set` and `RegExp`, or repeated/cyclical references — so that it can be transported over the network.

 ### When to use which

-Server-only `load` functions are convenient when you need to access data directly from a database or filesystem, or need to use private environment variables.
+Server `load` functions are convenient when you need to access data directly from a database or filesystem, or need to use private environment variables.

-Shared `load` functions are useful when you need to `fetch` data from an external API and don't need private credentials, since SvelteKit can get the data directly from the API rather than going via your server.
+Universal `load` functions are useful when you need to `fetch` data from an external API and don't need private credentials, since SvelteKit can get the data directly from the API rather than going via your server.
 They are also useful when you need to return something that can't be serialized, such as a Svelte component constructor.

 In rare cases, you might need to use both together — for example, you might need to return an instance of a custom class that was initialised with data from your server.